aminya/AcuteML.jl/docs/src/index.md

 ### Value Types
 You can use Julia types or  defined types for values.

-* If you don't specify the type of a variable, it is considered to be string:
+* If you don't specify the type of a variable, it is considered to be string for aml manipulations:
 ```julia
 field, "study-field"
 ```
+However, for a high performance code specify String type (`field::String, "study-field"`)

 * For already `@aml` defined types, name should be the same as the defined type root name
 ```julia